FAQ

 Is there a car park?

-There is a car park for visitors for which you can book online at £5 per car, valid for the whole weekend.
+There is a car park for visitors for which you can book online, valid for the whole weekend.
 The charge pays for some security and gates will be locked at night, but we accept no responsibility for any valuables left in the cars.
 There will be a regular tractor and trailer service to take you from the car park to the festival.

 Are caravans, mobile homes or trailer tents allowed in the car parks or camper van fields?

 I'm afraid we can't have caravans, motor homes or trailer tents on site at all.
-The festival is held on a wildflower farm, producing seed for sale.
+The festival is held on a wildflower farm that produces seed for sale.
 Each year a different meadow is mowed for car parking, camping and camper vans to reduce the risk of damage to the soil so that the flowers return the following year.
-Caravans and motor-homes are too heavy or long to negotiate some of the gateways and sometimes require more manoeuvring thus causing permanent damage to the fields.
+Caravans and motor-homes are too heavy or long to negotiate some of the gateways and sometimes require more manoeuvring, thus causing permanent damage to the fields.
 We will therefore always have this policy at this particular festival site.

 Can I bring a trailer tent?
-No. There are no cars allowed in the camping fields for safety reasons.
+No. No cars are allowed in the camping fields for safety reasons.
+This includes roof box tents.
+These can be used in a campervan pitch.

 Can I bring a gazebo: As long as your tent size is reasonable and is within the 5m x 4m.
-Alternatively you can buy 2 pitches.
-However, late arrivals with big tents may not find it easy to get a good pitch.
+Alternatively, you can buy 2 pitches.
+However, late arrivals with large tents may find it difficult to secure a good pitch.

 Are there toilets on site?

 Yes there are toilets in and around the Festival.
-Compost toilets and a number of composting urinals will also be provided to alleviate the flow of queues.
+Compost toilets and several composting urinals will also be provided to reduce queue length.

 Is there camping on site?

-Yes, camping is permitted on site for visitors, if booked.
-Camping permitted from 3pm on Friday till 6pm on Sunday.
+Yes, camping is permitted on site for ticket holders, if booked.
+Camping permitted from 3pm on Friday till 10am on Monday.
 Night gate closing times apply.

 What time does the festival open?